JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/index.md

 ## Technical details

 Scripts for each lecture is available at its own [Github repository](https://github.com/JuliaTeachingCTU/Julia-for-Optimization-and-Learning-Scripts).
-For Czech students, we list the [requirements for passing the course](https://cw.fel.cvut.cz/b221/courses/b0b36jul/start) (in Czech only).
+For students attending the course at CTU, we list the requirements for completing the course in [Czech](https://cw.fel.cvut.cz/b231/courses/b0b36jul/start) and [English](https://cw.fel.cvut.cz/b231/courses/b0b36jul/en/start).

 ## Useful materials